 Since horses were (and still are) very expensive, not only to purchase, but also to keep, maintaining good health was of utmost importance for classical dressage masters.
 As horses, by nature, are not straight, i.e. asymmetric (the same applies to us humans as well), classical dressage training aims to reduce a horse’s natural asymmetry through systematic application of gymnasticising exercises (beginning with the lateral movement shoulder-in on three, later on four tracks "a-la-Gueriniere", renvers, travers, walk-pirouette and reverse walk-pirouette).

 Once the horse has become more supple and 'obedient', i.e. it is comfortable with being worked in-hand and knows the meaning of a whip without showing fear, the horse can be started in school walk and Piaffe ('Piaffer') in-hand.
 Why do we start with the Piaffe so early?
-Because, naturally, horses carry more weight on their forehand and adding rider and saddle weight to a horse's back will worsen this fact and overload the forehand.
-Hence, another objective of classical dressage training is to shift load from the forehand to the haunches, making horse look more uphill and lighter through collection, allowing them to perform the airs above the ground, which can only happen through many years of training and conditioning.
-Rein-back will always be used in classical dressage to 'lighten' the forehand and redistribute the weight to the haunches.
-If exerted correctly, rein back and school halt can help build muscle weight in the horse's hindquarters as well as back and rump, and further prepare for future work in more collected exercises.
+Another objective of classical dressage training is to shift load from the forehand to the haunches, making horse look more uphill and lighter through collection, allowing them to perform the airs above the ground, which can only happen through many years of training and conditioning.
+Despite all our efforts put into horse training, some horses may never reach this stage.

 This said not being enough, classically trained horses further need to understand and promptly respond to the lightest rider signals administered through the rider’s aids, which are, to a large extent, based on negative reinforcement (beware: negative reinforcement differs from punishment; learn more about learning theory).
 Rein aids are very light and the least important aids in classical dressage, where correctly trained horses will listen to the slightest signals given by the rider's weight, seat, and legs.